 If you find that you’ve lost track of your dives, just check your dive computer.
 It can surprise you with a well-kept record.

-The more sophisticated and high-end dive computers can give you extra information.
+The more sophisticated and top quality dive computers can give you extra information.
 For instance, you can learn about the gas mixture in use and the cumulative oxygen toxicity exposure (CNS).

 By understanding the terms mentioned above and their meanings, you will become an expert in reading dive computers.
-You will also get to know how to use a dive computer properly.
+You will also get to know how to use them properly.

 Why Should I Use a Dive Computer?